padeir0/anu/readme.md

 ```
 proc F do
-  for range 0 to 10 do
+  range 0 to 10 do
     print["Hello\n"];
 ```